OpenSisma/opensisma.github.io/Documentation.md

 Also, D2, D3, D11, D12 have a problem with dates (i.e. “201516”), that have been arbitrarily formatted without taking into account CSV norms (ISO_8601).
 In this way, dates are not computationally understandable unless manually processed.
 The final issue with the datasets is that D2, D3, D11, D12 contain whitespace in the column headers that needs to be stripped in order for the document to be merged with other datasets.
 This is an important problem that proves how the publication of an open dataset does not only require an open format (CSV, in this case), but also a structure that makes it easy to be read and manipulated.

+Some columns of the original datasets have been dropped or modified.
+More specifically:
+-dropped
+- we modified the school score according to the number of schools, so our final school score is an average.

 #### Entrepreneurship mashed-up dataset